 Silent disco headphones are an essential part of an easy-to-use ‘Silent Party’ or ‘Silent Rave’ audio system which transmits up to three DJ sets or playlists simultaneously to the dancefloor.

 With their soundtrack flexibility – and often bright LED colours – many party planners choose silent disco headphones as a fun way to deliver different music to the disco all at once.
 Silent discos can take place at home with just 10 guests or they can easily scale up to provide festival soundtracks to thousands of dance fans.

+As a party organiser you want your dancefloor to be a fun and vibrant space where colourful memories are made.
 But what is involved in running a headphone party?
-What does a silent disco look like and what should you know before you launch your headphone-only, silent event?
+What does a silent rave look like and what should you know before you launch your headphone-only event?